danivideda/multisig-wallet-with-staking-capability/README.md

    3. Collecting `*.witness` files from the participants, one person would **“combine and build”** the `*.witness` files, and sign the `tx.raw` to become `Tx.signed`
    4. Submit the signed transaction into the blockchain

+**If you have any question, feel free to create new issue for this repo**

 # Detailed Steps
 **DISCLAIMER**: You don’t have to download the Cardano full node.
 At the end, it only needs one person to submit the transaction.
 Other person would just use cardano-cli to sign the transaction locally.